Lowood

 What are some of the major infrastructure and planning changes likely to influence the Lowood SA2?

-Key infrastructure and planning changes likely to influence the Lowood SA2 include: Cunningham Highway Upgrade (Construction); South East Queensland Inland Rail Project (Construction); Ipswich City Plan 2025 (Planning); Ipswich Smart City Program (Construction); and Ipswich Better Bus Network (Planning).
+Key infrastructure and planning changes likely to influence the Lowood SA2 include: Cunningham Highway Upgrade (Construction); South East Queensland Inland Rail Project (Construction); Ipswich City Plan 2025 (Planning); Ipswich Smart City Program (Construction); and Ipswich Better Bus Network (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Lowood SA2?